valentin-deschaintre/valentin-deschaintre.github.io/user_study.md

 {% for id in (0..9) %}

-{{id | plus: 1}}/10: Given the geometry in the first image, which texture do you prefer?
+{{id | plus: 1}}/10: Given the geometry in the first image, which texture has the best overall quality?
 <center>
 <form id="NAvideoForm">